Which Is Feeder Insect Is Better for Your Pet Reptile?

 Before you own a reptile, you might think that all worms or insect larvae are the same.
 We are here to tell you that they are not: Every type of worm has unique characteristics and benefits for your pet.
 That is why we recommend feeding your reptile a balanced diet to ensure he gets all the nutrients he needs.
-Today, as an example, we are looking more closely at two types of worms—waxworms and mealworms—and how they compare as feeders for your pet.
+Today, as an example, we are looking more closely at two types of worms—waxworms and mealworms—and how they compare as live feeder insects for your pet bearded dragon, iguana, or other reptile.

 - High in fat content